comtihon/catcher/doc/includes.md

         variables:
     # .... some steps
 ```
+Variables, computed in `run` step are available for all other steps after it.

 * partly include (simple form) - include only part of the test's steps:
 ```yaml